MatthiasNickles/diff-SAT/README.md

 **Purpose**

-DelSAT is an Answer Set Programming (ASP) and SAT solver for sampling-based multimodel optimization (but it can be used as a plain parallelized SAT or Answer Set solver too).
+DelSAT is an Answer Set Programming (ASP) and SAT solver for sampling-based multimodel optimization, but it can also be used as a plain parallelized SAT or Answer Set solver or for distribution-aware ASP or SAT sampling.

 DelSAT is written in Scala and runs on the Java Virtual Machine (JVM).
 A JRE or JDK 8 or higher (with support for Unsafe) is required.
 For performance reasons Java 11 or higher is recommended, e.g., OpenJDK 11.